- Keeping kids safe

 If you are worried

-There might be times when you’re worried and don’t know how to help, or the family might not want help.
+In many of these cases, the family just needs some advice or to be connected with the right support services.
 There are lots of agencies that you can call and ask for advice, share your worries and get their support.
 They can help with things like parenting issues, and provide support if families are struggling.

 Groups that can help